 As the United States expands its investment in clean energy technology, the demand for clean energy minerals from viable sources will increase.
 Among the critical materials named by the DOE CMA, nickel serves as an ideal target to validate the viability of phytomining in the U.S. due to the large number of documented nickel HA plants globally (more than 500 species).
 Nickel is used in the cathodes of lithium-ion batteries present in electric vehicles, consumer electronics, stationary storage, stainless steel, metallurgy, coatings, electroplating, and other alloys.
 Nickel is crucial to global clean energy technology supply chains and future demand is expected to grow considerably due to nickel's use in batteries for electric vehicles and stationary storage and for solid oxide electrolyzers and fuel cells.
-The DOE CMA found the supply risk for nickel is moderate in the short term and high in the long term, given the challenges of matching rapid demand increases, the presence of some sensitive countries among the list of global suppliers, and the reliance of the U.S. at Eagle Mine in Champion, Michigan.
+109,110 The DOE CMA found the supply risk for nickel is moderate in the short term and high in the long term, given the challenges of matching rapid demand increases, the presence of some sensitive countries among the list of global suppliers, and the reliance of the U.S. market on imports to meet domestic demand.
+At present, nickel is only mined in the U.S. at Eagle Mine in Champion, Michigan.